Menu

 • Parents will be notified by email on Monday, April 13.

 IBSB Registration: In the event that a scholarship is awarded and accepted, external candidates must make a formal application and register to join the school by April 30.
-The offer is subject to the availability of space in the relevant year group.

 • Supporting each student in achieving their potential in their chosen area